Back to DWU AI Articles

 The Debt Portfolio as a Managed Asset

 An airport's outstanding debt portfolio—the aggregate of all bond series, notes, and credit facilities—is not a static obligation.
-It is an asset that can be actively managed through refunding transactions, lien management, amortization design, and capital planning to reduce borrowing costs, reshape debt service profiles, and preserve financial flexibility.
+It is an asset that can be managed through refunding transactions, lien management, amortization design, and capital planning to reduce borrowing costs, reshape debt service profiles, and preserve financial flexibility.

 At the largest U.S. airports, the outstanding portfolio can exceed $10 billion in par amount.
 Los Angeles World Airports (LAWA) had $10.8 billion in outstanding airport revenue bond debt as of its 2024 authorization request, with $3 billion in additional issuance authorized through FY2028 (May 22, 2024).
 Phoenix Sky Harbor International Airport (PHX) carried $1.86 billion across senior-lien ($610 million) and junior-lien ($1,253 million) obligations as of May 2025.
 San Francisco International Airport (SFO) issued $924.7 million in Second Series Revenue Refunding Bonds in 2024 alone (May 2024).